jbussemaker/ArchitectureOptimizationExperiments/README.md

 pip install -r requirements.txt
 ```

+## Package Structure

+- `algorithms` base package where all algorithms not already contained in pymoo are implemented
+   - `surrogate` implementation of surrogate-based optimization algorithms, containing the algorithm itself
+     (in `surrogate_infill`) and various infill criteria
+   - `infill_based.py` base class for an algorithm based on design point infills
+- `experiments` folder containing the experiments ran (most interesting ones are probably in `effectiveness`)
+- `metrics` package containing performance and convergence metrics
+   - `convergence` metrics for detecting algorithm convergence (without knowing the Pareto-front a-priori)
+   - `filters` classes for smoothing convergence metrics
+   - `performance` metrics for tracking algorithm performance (some need a prior-known Pareto-front)
+   - `termination` wrappers of convergence metrics into termination criteria
+- `problems` package containing test optimization problems
+   - `discrete.py` various mixed-discrete test problems
+   - `discretization.py` base classes and utilities for mixed-discrete test problems
+   - `hierarchical.py` various mixed-discrete hierarchical test problems
+   - `pareto_front.py` mixin for automatically calculating the Pareto front of a test problem
+   - `so_mo.py` various multi-objective versions of single-objective test problems
+   - `turbofan.py` the realistic engine architecting benchmark problem
+- `surrogates` package containing surrogate models
+   - `sklearn_models` surrogates and mixed-discrete / hierarchical kernels based on scikit-learn Gaussian processes
+   - `smt_models` RBF and Kriging surrogates based on SMT
+   - `model.py` base class for surrogate models
+- `experimenter.py` implementation of the `Experimenter` class and related utilities

 ## Experimenter

 The `Experimenter` class handles running of experiments against a combination of a problem and an algorithm.
 It can run